gavinhoward/bc/README.md

 Building with link-time optimization can further increase the performance.

-Manual stripping is not necessary; release builds are automatically stripped in the link stage.
+Manual stripping is not necessary; non-debug builds are automatically stripped in the link stage.

 Debug builds (which also disable optimization if no optimization level is given and if no extra `CFLAGS` are given) can be enabled with: